awsdocs/amazon-lumberyard-user-guide/doc_source/az-modules-intro.md

 ## Current Lumberyard AZ Modules<a name="az-modules-intro-current-az-modules"></a>

  The [gems](az-module-gems.md) provided with Lumberyard are all built as AZ modules\.
-In addition, there are two AZ modules that are not built as gems\.
+In addition, there are two AZ modules that are not built as Gems\.

 ### LmbrCentral<a name="az-modules-intro-current-az-modules-lmbrcentral"></a>